For the most frequent travellers who attain elite status year after year, how does an airline recognize their long-term loyalty?

-Note that all other SQM earned through credit card spending or flying with Star Alliance airlines does not count as Lifetime Qualifying Miles.
+Note that all other SQMs earned through Aeroplan co-branded credit card spending or flying with Star Alliance airlines don’t count as Lifetime Qualifying Miles.

 To check your progress, log in to your Aeroplan account and click through to “My Aeroplan.”
 Under the “Status” tab, scroll down to the bottom of page to see how many Lifetime Qualifying Miles you’ve earned.